caolucl/python-meme-generator/MemeEngine/README.md

 ## Dependencies

-[pillow](https://pillow.readthedocs.io/en/stable/) => This package is used to create thumnails and draw text over images.
+[pillow](https://pillow.readthedocs.io/en/stable/) => This package is used to create thumbnails and draw text over images.